-The District continues to move forward expeditiously to develop minimum flows and minimum water levels (MFLs) in Northwest Florida.
-The NWFWMD FY 2016-2017 MFL priority list includes four first-magnitude springs (St. Marks River Rise, Wakulla Spring, the Econfina Creek and Gainer Springs Complex, and Jackson Blue Spring), one second-magnitude spring (Sally Ward Spring), two coastal aquifer systems, Deer Point Lake reservoir, and the Shoal River.
+The District continues to move forward to develop minimum flows and minimum water levels (MFLs) in northwest Florida.
+The NWFWMD FY 2017-2018 MFL priority list includes four first magnitude springs (St. Marks River Rise, Wakulla Spring, Gainer Spring Group, and Jackson Blue Spring), six second magnitude springs, two coastal aquifer systems, and the Shoal River.
 Additional waterbodies will be scheduled in future years.
 The list represents an ambitious yet achievable MFL program, which is being implemented in an efficient and technically sound manner.

-FY 2015-2016 Accomplishments
+FY 2016-2017 Accomplishments